yunchenlo/Font2Font/README.md

 # Font.py

+## 0524 Conclusion
+- Train zi2zi and analyze the results using pix2pix.
+- Train zi2zi and analyze results using Cycle-GAN.
+- Use other architecture to see the result differences.

 ## Table of Contents
 - Task A : Font missing word learning
 - Task B : Write to Font Transfer